alexdibol/algo_systems/README.md

 Algo Systems formalizes this premise through cumulative, deterministic, and reviewable experimentation.

-This repository hosts the landing page and structural documentation for the Algo Systems formation framework.
+This repository hosts the public-facing materials and landing page assets for the Algo Systems framework.

 ---